 Explaining Cloud Composition

 Clouds form when water vapor reaches a certain altitude where it can start condensing into droplets or, in colder temperatures, ice crystals.
-Once a cloud gets too dense or heavy, it precipitates and goes back down to the surface in the form of rain, snow, or hail.
+Once a cloud gets too dense or heavy, it precipitates and goes back down to the surface in the form of rain, snow, or hail, depending on the temperature and climate.

 Clouds Are White Because of the Sun

-You know how, in painting, when you mix multiple colors, you only get a certain shade of brown?
+Do you know how in painting when you mix multiple colors, you only get a certain shade of brown?
 That’s what happens when you mix all the primary colors together or a primary color with their secondary color.
 But when we’re talking about light, combining all the colors in the color spectrum produces white light.

 Sunlight is white light.
 When it reaches the Earth’s atmosphere, it is dispersed in all directions because of the gasses and other elements in the air.
 Because blue light has shorter waves, it scatters more than the other colors, hence why the sky is blue.